p3palazzo/comparative-histories/chapter.md

 Then, as the absorption of architecture schools by the university system in Italy and the Americas was completed by the mid 20^th^ century, specialist architectural historians began to pry scholarship apart from operative theory.
-They often did so by taking up another 19^th^-century offshoot of the Idealist philosophy of history, Marxist historical materialism as reinterpreted by Walter Benjamin [@tafuri:1980sfera, 22].
+To do so, they emphasized an implication of the Idealist philosophy of history as reinterpreted by Walter Benjamin and other Marxist thinkers.
+This implication was that the "boxes" of the past could never be explained in their entirety by the modern scholar, and only fragments could be laboriously and provisionally reconstructed [@tafuri:1980sfera, 22].

-These historians considered that "dissecting" the "crises" of historical structures was more relevant to scholarship than studying style as a shared mindset [@palazzo:2021death].
-Hence, materialist historiography claimed the title "critical", although some critical historians such as @hartoonian:2018time have sought to expand this definition to encompass more symbolic, not purely materialistic, approaches.
-It ultimately rejected the notion that providing a stable explanation for architectural forms of the past was even possible, preferring to work out fragmentary pictures of specific case studies.
+These specialist historians held that "dissecting" the "crises" of historical structures was thus more relevant to scholarship than studying style as a unified system [@palazzo:2021death].
+Hence, this form of historiography claimed the sobriquet "critical".

 # Comparative history as architecture #